EyalGrinberg/rag-assignment/README.md

 ### PostgreSQL Setup

-You can either install PostgreSQL directly or use Docker:
+You can either install PostgreSQL locally or use Docker:

 **Using Docker:**